nehalsin/cooking/index.md

 - One Lotus Stem, Two potatoes, several beans.
 - 5-6 pressure cooker whistles on low flame.

 Excellent.
 Great taste of ginger, chillies with beans.
-Beans is great for gravy curries.
+Beans are great for gravy curries.
 Great discovery.
 Photograph not clicked.

 ## Nice Combinations (NC) and Insights